-treatments (indapamide, hydrochlorothiazide, captopril, or indapamide+captopril combination) prevented blood pressure increase and left ventricular hypertrophy development induced by L-NAME.
+This study demonstrates that antihypertensive (indapamide, hydrochlorothiazide, captopril, and indapamide+captopril combination) treatment prevented blood pressure increase and left ventricular hypertrophy development induced by L-NAME.
 At the end of experiment, there was no significant difference between the blood pressure of rats receiving L-NAME simultaneously with antihypertensives and normotensive Wistar rats.

-Interestingly, in our experiment, chronic L-NAME treatment did not decrease the acetylcholineinduced relaxation of femoral artery.
-Indapamide+ captopril combination along with L-NAME was able to increase relaxation responses of femoral artery above the control level.
-In vitro incubation of femoral artery isolated from L-NAME-hypertensive rats with captopril and indapamide+captopril improved significantly acetylcholine-induced relaxations compared to nonincubated vessels from L-NAME-hypertensive rats.
-Finally, all antihypertensive drugs were able to increase relaxation responses of femoral artery isolated from normotensive Wistar rats.
+Interestingly, in our experiment, chronic L-NAME treatment did not decrease the acetylcholine-induced relaxation of femoral artery.
+Indapamide+captopril combination along with L-NAME was able to increase relaxation responses of femoral artery above the control level.
+Incubation of femoral artery isolated from L-NAME-hypertensive rats with captopril and indapamide+captopril improved significantly acetylcholine-induced relaxations compared to non-incubated vessels from L-NAME-hypertensive rats.
+Finally, all the antihypertensives investigated were able to increase relaxation responses of femoral artery isolated from artery isolated from responses of femoral artery from the antihypertensive investigated were able to increase relaxation responses of femoral artery isolated from normotensive Wistar rats.

-The new group of thiazide-like diuretics, including indapamide, possess minimal diuretic but antihypertensive effects. significant The probable mechanism of their action include the restoration of electrolyte balance, diminished responses to vasoconstrictor agents and reduced peripheral resistance (Levy et al. 1990, Szilvassy et al. 2001).
-In agreement with our study, indapamide significantly reduced blood pressure in DOCA-salt sensitive rats due to a decrease of peripheral resistance (Levy et al. 1990).
-On the basis of in vitro experiments Boulanger et al. (1993) reported that indapamide inhibited endothelium-dependent vasoconstriction of aorta from spontaneously hypertensive rats.
-In our acute experiments, indapamide was not able to increase relaxation of femoral artery isolated from L-NAME hypertensive rats.
+The new group of thiazide-like diuretics, including indapamide, possess minimal diuretic but significant antihypertensive effect.
+The probable mechanism of their action include the restoration of electrolyte balance, diminished responses to vasoconstrictor agents and reduced peripheral resistance (Levy et al. 1990, Szilvassy et al. 2001).
+In agreement with our study, indapamide significantly reduced the blood pressure in DOCA-salt sensitive rats which was accompanied by the decrease of peripheral resistance (Levy et al. 1990).
+In in vitro experiments Boulanger et al. (1993) recorded that indapamide inhibited endothelium-dependent vasoconstriction of aorta from spontaneously hypertensive rats.
+In our acute experiments, indepamide was not able to increase relaxation of femoral artery isolated from L-NAME hypertensive rats.
 On the other hand, it increased relaxation of femoral artery isolated from control Wistar rats.
-In human brachial arteries Pickkers et al. (1998) documented the direct vasodilator effect of hydrochlorothiazide which was associated with activation of potassium channels.
-In our experimental conditions, hydrochlorothiazide, similarly like indapamide, had no effect on the relaxation responses of femoral artery isolated from L-NAME hypertensive rats both after chronic treatment or after acute incubation.
+In human brachial arteries Pickkers et al. (1998) documented the direct vasodilative effect of hydrochlorothiazide which was associated with activation of potassium channels.
+In our experimental conditions, hydrochlorothiazide, similarly like indapamide, had no effect on the relaxation responses of femoral artery isolated from L-NAME hypertensive rats both after chronic treatment and acute incubation.
 However, after acute incubation both diuretics increased relaxation responses of femoral artery isolated from control Wistar rats.
-Thus, we hypothesized that nitric oxide may be involved in the improvement of vasorelaxation induced by indapamide and hydrochlorothiazide.
+Thus, we hypothesised that nitric oxide may be involved in the improvement of vasorelaxation induced by indapamide and hydrochlorothiazide.